Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

 - Who can apply for sheltered housing?

-A person aged 55 or over who has lived or worked in the Basingstoke and Deane borough for a continuous period of two years from the date of application, with a housing need, can apply for sheltered housing.
+A person aged 55 or over who has lived or worked in the Basingstoke and Deane for a continuous period of two years from the date of application, with a housing need, can apply for sheltered housing.
 There are exceptions to this local connection criteria please see the Allocations Scheme for more details.
 If an applicant has a financial or legal interest in a property it is unlikely they would qualify, however a financial check would be carried out on a case by case basis to determine eligibility.

 - How to apply for sheltered housing